 Muscle Cramps: Causes, Risk Factors, and Prevention

-What leads to muscle cramps can be long, or extended periods of, exercise or physical labor, particularly during hot weather.
-Some medications or certain medical conditions have also been known to potentially cause muscle cramps.
-Typically, you can treat muscle cramps at home with self-care remedies.
+Muscle cramps are usually caused by overuse of a muscle, dehydration, muscle strain, or simply holding a certain position for a prolonged period of time 2.
+They are often caused by extended periods of exercise or physical labor, particularly during hot weather.
+Some medications or certain medical conditions have also been known to cause muscle cramps.

 Most muscle cramps develop in the leg muscles – most commonly, the calf.
 Besides the sudden, sharp pain, you might also experience or see a hard lump of muscle tissue beneath your skin.